Posts may contain affiliate links that help enable me to continue to provide you with free recipes. Please see my Privacy Policy for further details.

 The difference – taste and texture.

 The slow cold rise will help build the flavors.
 When you chill your dough in the fridge, you’re cold-fermenting/retarding your dough to help slow down the activity of the yeast.
-The cooler temps help the dough produce a better flavor and produce carbon dioxide slower.
-This means your dough won’t proof up like a balloon too fast.
+The cooler temps help the dough produce a better flavor and produce carbon dioxide slowly.
+This means your dough will not proof up like a balloon too fast.

 Freezing Dough and Thawing Instructions

-- After the dough rests for the first 30 minutes and you form them into 2 separate balls, place them on a light floured rimmed baking sheet, and stick them into the freezer uncovered.
+- After the dough rests for 30 minutes, you form it into two separate balls, place them on a lightly floured rimmed baking sheet, cover them with plastic wrap, and put them in the freezer uncovered.

-- Once they are frozen to the point they are firm, remove them from the freezer, double wrap each one tightly in plastic wrap and place into a freezer-safe bag.
-This will last for up to 3 months.
+- Once firm, remove them from the freezer, double-wrap each one tightly in plastic wrap, and place them in a freezer-safe bag.
+This will last for up to three months.

-- When you’re ready to use it, take one (or both) out of the freezer the night before using it and let them thaw in the fridge.
-Lightly spray the dough with cooking spray and cover with plastic wrap (make sure no air hits them.).
+- When you’re ready to use it, take one (or both) out of the freezer the night before using it and let it thaw in the fridge.
+Lightly spray the dough with cooking spray and cover it with plastic wrap (ensure no air hits them).

-- Once they are puffed up, simply stretch and bake as normal.
+- Once they are puffed up, stretch and bake as usual.

 - Prep Time: 15